 Together, Caltrans, the California Highway Patrol (CHP), and the MTC Service Authority for Freeways and Expressways (MTC SAFE) developed the Freeway Service Patrol (FSP) program on Bay Area Freeways in 1992.
-The FSPs assist in transportation system management efforts, provide traffic congestion relief, reduce traffic accidents, and expedite the removal of freeway impediments, which improves air quality.
+The FSPs assist in transportation system management efforts, relieve traffic congestion, reduce traffic accidents, expedite removing freeway impediments, and improve air quality.

 The Freeway Service Patrol (FSP) is a free service to the public, providing emergency towing and assistance to help keep critical routes flowing smoothly.
 The Bay Area FSP was initiated in August 1992, with three tow trucks servicing 10 miles of freeways.
-Caltrans, CHP, and MTC modified the Bay Area FSP program at the following times:
+Over the years, Caltrans, CHP, and MTC have modified and expanded the Bay Area FSP program:

-- Caltrans expanded in April 1994 to 40 trucks covering 168 miles of freeways. - The service was expanded again in March 1995 to 50 trucks covering more than 218 miles of freeway. - Again, in 1997 covering over 235 miles, and by August of 1998, the Bay Area FSP program expanded to 51 tow trucks covering 264 miles of freeway. - In 1999 FSP service expanded to 63 trucks covering over 332 miles. - In 2001 the FSP program increased the existing fleet to 70 tow trucks covering 390 miles of freeway. - In 2002-03 the FSP expanded to 83 trucks and 454 freeway miles. - In 2011-12 the FSP expanded to 85 trucks and 530 miles.
-In 2012-13 the FSP will reduce the number of trucks to 79 and expand to 541 miles. - In 2014-18 the FSP will reduce the number of trucks to 72 and 500 miles.
-In 2019-23 the FSP expanded the number of trucks to 78 and 575 miles with SB1 funds.
+In April 1994, Caltrans expanded the program to 40 trucks covering 168 miles of freeways.

+By March 1995, the service expanded to 50 trucks covering more than 218 freeway miles.

+In 1997, coverage extended to over 235 miles, and by August 1998, the program had 51 tow trucks covering 264 miles of freeway.

+The FSP service continued to expand, reaching 63 trucks covering over 332 miles in 1999.

+In 2001, the fleet increased to 70 tow trucks, extending coverage to 390 freeway miles.

+The program further expanded in 2002-03 to 83 trucks and 454 freeway miles.

+By 2011-12, the fleet reached 85 trucks, covering 530 miles.
+Subsequently, in 2012-13, the number of trucks was reduced to 79, but coverage expanded to 541 miles.

+From 2014 to 2018, the number of trucks decreased to 72, covering 500 miles.
+However, in 2019-23, the FSP expanded again, with the number of trucks increasing to 78, covering 575 miles with SB1 funds.

-Continue improvement of communication system and incident reporting system for tow trucks, CHP dispatchers, and other emergency services.
+Continue improving the communication and incident reporting systems for tow trucks, CHP dispatchers, and other emergency services.

-The District integrates the computer-aided dispatch (CAD) and automatic vehicle location system (AVL).
-Continue evaluation of the FSP program.
+The District integrates the computer-aided dispatch (CAD) and automatic vehicle location system (AVL) into its operations.

-Ongoing evaluation of the FSP program regarding modifications of operating hours, beat assignment, locations, and numbers of trucks per beat to provide more effective service levels.
+The District conducts ongoing evaluation of the FSP program regarding modifications of operating hours, beat assignments, locations, and numbers of trucks per beat to provide more effective service levels.

-Coordinate the dispatch of FSP vehicles based on information regarding the need for services received at the Transportation Management Center (TMC) and record the information on the CAD.
+Coordinate the dispatch of FSP vehicles based on information received at the Transportation Management Center (TMC) regarding the need for services and record the information on the CAD.